TEN7-Archive/tractorbeam/README.md

       endpoint: "https://sfo2.digitaloceanspaces.com"
 ```

-* **site** is the site ID on Pantheon.io.
+* **site** is the site ID on Pantheon.
 Required.
 * **environment** is the environment to back up.
 Optional, defaults to `master`.
 * **element** is type of backup to perform.
 This can be `database` or `files`.
 Optional, defaults to `database`.
-* **machineTokenFile** is the full path inside the container to a file containing the [Pantheon.io machine token](https://pantheon.io/docs/machine-tokens).
+* **machineTokenFile** is the full path inside the container to a file containing the [Pantheon machine token](https://pantheon.io/docs/machine-tokens).
 Required.
-* **machineToken** is your Pantheon.io machine token.
+* **machineToken** is your Pantheon machine token.
 Optional if `machineTokenFile` is defined.

 Note that unlike many other backup types, Pantheon backups can be either the database or files.
 Files are backed up as a dated archive and not a rolling directory of files.

-Note that you can associate multiple SSH keys with your Pantheon.io account.
+Note that you can associate multiple SSH keys with your Pantheon account.
 It is highly recommended to create a dedicated key for Tractorbeam, rather than share your existing key.

-### Backing up Platform.sh DB relationships
+### Backing up platform.sh DB relationships

-This container can also back up a database relationship on your Platform.sh project to S3:
+This container can also back up a database relationship on your platform.sh project to S3:

 ```yaml
 tractorbeam: